 A power of attorney is a legal document that allows someone you trust to act on your behalf in specific financial, legal, and business matters during a period of incapacity.
 We may limit these powers in scope, as the name suggests.
-In your power of attorney document, you can allow your agent or attorney-in-fact to represent you only concerning the specific matters you specify.

-How to Grant a Power of Attorney
+How To Grant a Power of Attorney

 When you expect you won't manage your affairs at some point, it might be necessary to appoint someone.
 The very first step is to choose the person who will serve as your attorney-in-fact or agent.
 Appointing a power of attorney is significant but relatively straightforward - it's a matter of drafting paperwork.